heshima-org/heshima-org.github.io/WhatWeDo/AboutUs.md

 to employ a teacher on the Heshima site who can operate an after-school homework club.

-## School Partnerships

-Heshima continues to promote school partnerships.
-We know that links between schools from different countries benefits everyone involved.
-We set up and facilitate shared projects between schools and help to arrange school visits.
-Part of these often involve summer school activites such as Drama, Music and Art, subjects not normally taught in schools.

 ## Textile Training

 To make a lasting difference to the families that live around Heshima, we have